Strong uniqueness of finite dimensional Dirichlet operators with singular drifts

-{{ \bf Strong uniqueness of finite dimensional Dirichlet \\[2pt]operators with singular drifts} {\footnote{The research of Haesung Lee was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2020R1A6A3A01096151). \\[5pt] Mathematics Subject Classification (2020): Primary 47D60, 31C25, 35J15, Secondary 60J46, 47D07 \\[3pt] Keywords: strong uniqueness, essential self-adjointness, Dirichlet operator, resolvent }} \\ \\
+{ \bf Strong uniqueness of finite dimensional Dirichlet \\[2pt]operators with singular drifts} {\blfootnote{The research of Haesung Lee was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2020R1A6A3A01096151). \\[5pt] Mathematics Subject Classification (2020): Primary 47D60, 31C25, 35J15, Secondary 60J46, 47D07 \\[3pt] Keywords: strong uniqueness, essential self-adjointness, Dirichlet operators, Dirichlet forms, resolvents }} \\ \\

 {\bf Haesung Lee} \\